awsdocs/aws-cloud9-user-guide/doc_source/commands.rst

      - Go to the next match in the current document for the find query you entered last
    * - :code:`findprevious`
      - Go to the previous match in the current document for the find query you entered last
+   * - :code:`findReferences`
+     - Display all known references to the symbol at the insertion point in the active file in the editor
    * - :code:`focusTree`
      - Open the :guilabel:`Environment` window, and then make the list of files active
    * - :code:`fold`